ErnestK/log_parser/README.md

 `/about/2 8 unique views /index 5 unique views etc...`

 **SOLID, DDD for you classes**
+**Show work with repositories, monads, DDD...
+Not just do task as simply as possible( even if its smart decision ) because this project demo**
 **Data structure for the log and entities, not hashes**

 ## How to install section